zhhangBian/LLaDA/README.md

 1000 times over the course of 4 years. **We believe there is significant room for optimization in LLaDA's sampling efficiency as well**.
 Current solutions, including semi-autoregressive sampling (as detailed in [GUIDELINES.md](GUIDELINES.md)), can mitigate the fixed context length issue, and [consistency distillation](https://arxiv.org/pdf/2502.05415) can reduce the number of sampling steps.
+In addition, some [cache methods](https://github.com/maomaocun/dLLM-cache) can also be adapted by LLaDA.

 ### 4. What is the training stability of LLaDA?
 For details on the pre-training process of LLaDA, please refer to Section 2.2 of our paper.
 During the total pre-training on 2.3T tokens, we encountered a training crash (loss becoming NaN) only once at 1.2T tokens.
-Our solution was to resume checkpoint and reduce the learning rate from 4e-4 to 1e-4.
+Our solution was to resume the checkpoint and reduce the learning rate from 4e-4 to 1e-4.